Web Developer Certification: Is it Worth It? (+ How to Choose)

 Prospective employers often value experience with specific development tools and platforms.
 Having experience with industry-standard languages and technologies minimizes the amount of time a new hire will spend getting acclimated to their role.
 Once you’ve browsed job postings and identified the technologies that are most relevant to you, consider earning a certificate that aligns.
 Here are a few platform-based certificates to get you started:

-Google Web Developer Certification
+13. Google Developers Certification

 How to list web developer certifications and certificates on your resume